-Source: [BioNews, London] 10 October 2011
+Source: [BioNews, London] October 10, 2011

 Being just slightly overweight can affect the chance of having a baby through IVF, according to a study at Guy’s and St Thomas’ NHS Foundation Trust.

-Consultant Mr Tarek El-Toukhy led a study of more than 400 women undergoing IVF at the Assisted Conception Unit at Guy’s and St Thomas’ NHS Foundation Trust between 2006 and 2010.
-All the women underwent single blastocyst transfer which is associated with a higher pregnancy rate and lower miscarriage rate compared with single cleavage embryo transfer.
+Consultant Tarek El-Toukhy led a study of more than 400 women undergoing IVF at the Assisted Conception Unit at Guy’s and St Thomas’ NHS Foundation Trust between 2006 and 2010.
+All the women underwent single blastocyst transfer, which is associated with a higher pregnancy rate and lower miscarriage rate compared with single cleavage embryo transfer.

-Overall, 27 percent of the women miscarried before 23 weeks into the pregnancy.
-Women with a BMI higher than or equal to 25 had more than double the risk of miscarriage compared with women who had normal BMI: 38 percent versus 20 percent of the women miscarried.
-When the scientists subdivided the women into overweight and obese, they found these women had comparable miscarriage rates: 37 percent and 42 percent respectively.
+Overall, 27 per cent of the women miscarried before 23 weeks into the pregnancy.
+Women with a BMI higher than or equal to 25 had more than double the risk of miscarriage compared with women who had normal BMI: 38 per cent versus 20 per cent of the women miscarried.
+When the scientists subdivided the women into overweight and obese, they found these women had comparable miscarriage rates: 37 per cent and 42 per cent respectively.

-El-Toukhy said: ‘We were amazed at how large an impact being overweight – not necessarily obese – has on the success of fertility treatment.
+Mr El-Toukhy said: “We were amazed at how large an impact being overweight – not necessarily obese – has on the success of fertility treatment.
 To maximise the chance of a successful pregnancy, we are now recommending that women get as close as possible to a healthy weight before starting treatment.”

-‘It confirms what we thought we knew’, said Mr Stuart Lavery, a gynaecologist at the Imperial College NHS Trust in London.
-‘Now there’s really good justification to employ weight loss programmes as part of fertility management’.
+Stuart Lavery, a gynaecologist at the Imperial College NHS Trust in London, said: “It confirms what we thought we knew.
+Now there’s really good justification to employ weight-loss programs as part of fertility management.”

-Dr Allan Pacey, a fertility specialist at the University of Sheffield said: ‘The effect of obesity on the outcome of assisted conception has been unclear.
+Dr Allan Pacey, a fertility specialist at the University of Sheffield, said: “The effect of obesity on the outcome of assisted conception has been unclear.
 This is an excellent study which clearly demonstrates that obesity is an important factor in the miscarriage risk after IVF.
-It highlights the need for women, and I would argue couples, to try and achieve a healthy weight prior to IVF’.
+It highlights the need for women, and I would argue couples, to try and achieve a healthy weight prior to IVF.”

-The study was published in the journal Human Reproduction
+The study was published in the journal Human Reproduction.